commonhaus/foundation/policies/ip-policy.md

 General membership in the Commonhaus Foundation does not imply any license to a member's intellectual property.
 Members grant no license to their intellectual property to the Commonhaus Foundation, except under the following conditions:
 (a) their commitment to abide by this Policy, the applicable Project Code License(s), and the applicable Project Documentation License(s) for their contributions to any Project; and
-(b) any applicable contributor license agreement.
+(b) any applicable Contributor License Agreement.

 ## Implementing the IP Policy